 The company “recognizes the critical need to ensure a reliable, secure and domestically supported supply of enriched uranium for the US nuclear energy industry, particularly as geopolitical tensions highlight the risks of reliance on unstable sources,” Rebecca Astles, Urenco’s head of communications, said by email.

-Shares of uranium or uranium-related companies rose Friday.
-Cameco gained more than 6%, while the US miner Ur-Energy Inc. surged as much as 10% and its rival Uranium Energy Corp. jumped 13%.
-Constellation Energy fell as much as 1.7%.
+Shares of other uranium or uranium-related companies rose, with Cameco climbing more than 6% at one point, while the US miner Ur-Energy Inc. surged as much as 10% and rival Uranium Energy Corp. jumped 13% before giving back most gains.

 (By Jonathan Tirone, Ari Natter and Will Wade)